dzmitry-lahoda/NetStack/README.md

     - TODO: add delta methods with small vs big delimeter
     - TODO: allow plug custom compressor instead of 7bit encoding like (huffman Unity FPSSample in learning and ready alphabet encodings)
     - TODO: add custom visualizer or custom to string (to 01 to to hex)
 	- TODO: Given possible do delta of prediction.
 Should prediction API be part of serializer?
+    - No Fluent interface as it gives performance overhead and does not improves override.
+May still accept it as pull of separate project.

 ### Optimization priorities

 1. Size of data